 What fees will I have to pay for a payday loan in the Yukon?

-Yukon is governed by federal payday loans legislation, which allows lenders to charge up to $60 for every $100 borrowed.
+Yukon is governed by federal payday loan legislation, which allows lenders to charge up to $60 in fees for every $100 borrowed.
 The table below shows the fees on payday loans, compared to the typical costs of some common payday loan alternatives like a credit card cash advance and a line of credit.